-Authentication: Depending on your network security requirements, the Network Camera provides three types of security settings for streaming via RTSP protocol: disable, basic, and digest.
+Authentication: Depending on your network security requirements, the camera provides three types of security setting for streaming via RTSP Protocol: disable, basic, and digest.
 If basic authentication is selected, the password is sent in plain text format, but there can be potential risks of it being intercepted.
 If digest authentication is selected, user credentials are encrypted using MD5 algorithm, thus providing better protection against unauthorized access.

-Access name for stream 1 ~ 5: This Network Camera supports multiple streams simultaneously.
+Access Name for Stream 1 ~ 5: This camera supports multiple streams simultaneously.
 The access name is used to differentiate the streaming source.
-If you want to use an RTSP player to access the Network Camera, you have to set the video mode to H.264 / MPEG-4 and use the following RTSP URL command to request transmission of the streaming data.
+If you want to use an RTSP player to access the camera, you have to set the video mode to H.264 / MPEG-4 and use the following RTSP URL command to request transmission of the streaming data.